nyvemm/text_clustering_network_tool/README.md

 # Results

-The results can be found at [Clustering Algorihms](https://nyvemm.github.io/results_clustering_algorithm_network/csv/table.html).
+The results can be found at [Clustering Algorihms Data](https://nyvemm.github.io/results_clustering_algorithm_network/csv/table.html).
 For more information, how the methodology used to obtain these results is found in the article.

 > Label Propagation in Networks for Text Clustering.
 Sawada and Rossi, 2018 [[Paper]](https://nyvemm.github.io/results_clustering_algorithm_network).